clover/remote-pay-cloud/README.md

 ```

 # Browser Versions Tested
-This library has been tested against the following Browser type and versions:
+This library has been tested against the following browser types and versions:

 * Chrome version 54-58
 * Firefox version 49